Managedmitch26/Car-Car/README.md

 ## Intergration

-Our sales and service domains pull information from the inventory domain through a poller and displays everything on the front end through react.
+Our sales and service microservice pulls information from the inventory domain through a poller and displays everything on the front end through react.
 This is done through the inventory domain.
 Here is a record of all of the cars, salespeople, customers, and sales.
-The Sales domain polls the inventory domain for information about the automobiles.
+The Sales and Service mciroservice polls the inventory domain for information about the automobiles.
+They get utilized in different ways such as monitoring the "sold" status and the VIN for sales, or just the VIN for Services.
+All of the information pulled and generated in the backend is then outputted to the website through React.
+From there, you get a visual list of everything in the databases along with forms to create more data to be used.

 ## Sales Microservice
 The Sales microservices contains 4 models: AutomobileVO, Salesperson, Customer, Sale.
 The view functions have the ability to handle GET, POST and DELETE request for the Salesperson, Customer and Sales model.